Rare Jurassic Trackways Discovered in Western USA

 “All these footprints at a watering hole might tell us something about the social life of the dinosaurs”.

 Chan, the co-author of the published paper on this site with University of Utah graduate student Winston Seiler wonders which species might have mingled at this “dinosaur dance floor.”
 Perhaps these tracks are evidence of a prehistoric version of Strictly Come Dancing!

 The paper detailing the trackways is being published in the scientific journal Palaios, but the interpretation of the data has attracted controversy since the site was first discovered in 2006.
 A number of scientists have questioned the research team’s conclusions and some of even doubted that authenticity of a number of the marks and impressions left in the sandstone.

-In the pictures a number of impressions can be seen, these could be the tracks of large long-necked dinosaurs called sauropods, although other scientists have expressed doubts over the exact interpretation of these impressions.
+In the pictures supplied in press releases a number of impressions can be seen, these could be the tracks of large long-necked dinosaurs called sauropods, although other scientists have expressed doubts over the exact interpretation of these impressions.
 Ichnologists (the name given to scientists who study trackways and prints), are notoriously cautious when it comes to deciphering information from such trace fossils.
 A general identification can be made possibly down to family level but prints such as these cannot be linked to a specific genus or species.
 To do this with any level of confidence fossilised bones have to be found in association with the footprints.
 No bones have been recovered from the site, the research team have stated that perhaps conditions were not conducive for bone preservation.

 Theropod (meat-eater) tracks as well as plant-eating dinosaur trackways have been identified at the site.